On optimal cloning and incompatibility: Introduction

 The rest of this paper is organized as follows.
-In~\ref{sec:prelim} we briefly review the $1\rightarrow 2$ symmetric QCM, as also an operational measure of incompatibility based on a measurement-and-reconstruction strategy.
+In~\ref{sec:prelim} we briefly review the $1\rightarrow 2$ symmetric QCM, and describe the optimal cloning fidelity of an ensemble of states.
 In Sec.~\ref{sec:cloning_measure}, we define the cloning-based incompatibility measure $\cQ_{c}$ and prove tight upper and lower bounds.
 Specifically, we calculate the measure for a set of mutually unbiased bases (MUBs) in Sec.~\ref{sec:Qc_mub} and use this to obtain an upper bound on $\cQ_{c}$ in Sec.~\ref{sec:Qc_ub}.
 We use our formalism to characterize the optimal QCM for a pair of qubit observables in Sec.~\ref{sec:qubit}.
+In Sec.~\ref{sec:general}, we discuss the possibility of extending our measure beyond a set of rank-one projectors, to quantify the incompatibility of a general set of quantum measurements.
 Finally, we summarize our contributions and discuss the future outlook in Sec.~\ref{sec:concl}.